KhronosGroup/SYCL_Reference/source/iface/usm-malloc.rst

 ctxt                See :ref:`context`
 ==================  ===

-Returns a pointer to memory that may reside on host or device.
+Returns a pointer to the newly allocated shared memory on the specified device on success.
 The SYCL runtime may migrate the data between host and device to optimize access.

-Deallocate with free_.
+Memory allocated by malloc_shared must be deallocated with :ref:`sycl::free <sycl-free>` to avoid memory leaks.
+If ctxt is a host context, should behave as if calling malloc_host.
+On failure, returns nullptr.

 .. seealso:: |SYCL_SPEC_MALLOC_SHARED|

+.. _sycl-free:

 ======
  free